|1||Berezovka, Krasnoyarsk Krai|

 |5||Kansk, Krasnoyarsk Krai|

 |8||Krasnoyarsk, Krasnoyarsk Krai|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Perm air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Perm is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|